hahahalisa/WebDev2023/FINAL/README.md

 3. Input and Forms

 When I was working on the midterm project, I had a very limited understanding of input and forms.
-I revisited class notes and read much documentation on HTML form and input attributes.
+I revisited class notes and read much documentation on HTML form and input attributes on w3schools.
 I learned about many more form elements and input types which helped me to create the subscribe section and contact page.

 **Next Steps**